Carl St.Clair: Biography

 Born in Hochheim, Texas, St.Clair went to school in Yoakum, Texas, and graduated from Yoakum High School.
 He attended the University of Texas and later studied conducting with Gustav Meier at the University of Michigan and Leonard Bernstein at Tanglewood.
 He was Music Director of the Ann Arbor Symphony Orchestra (Michigan) from 1985 to 1992, and of the Cayuga Chamber Orchestra (Ithaca, New York) from 1986 to 1991.
 Beginning in 1986, he was an assistant conductor with the Boston Symphony Orchestra.
 In 1990, he was a recipient of the Seaver/National Endowment for the Arts Conductors Award.

-In January 1990, St.Clair first guest-conducted the Pacific Symphony for the first time.
-St.Clair became the music director of the Pacific Symphony as of the 1990-1991 season.
+In January 1990, St.Clair guest-conducted the Pacific Symphony for the first time.
+St.Clair became the music director of the Pacific Symphony as of the 1990–1991 season.
 During his Pacific Symphony tenure, he and the orchestra have commissioned and recorded several works, including Richard Danielpour's An American Requiem (Reference Recordings) and Elliot Goldenthal's Fire Water Paper: A Vietnam Oratorio (Sony Classical) with cellist Yo-Yo Ma.
 Other recordings include "Radiant Voices" and "Postcard" by composer in residence Frank Ticheli (Koch International Classics), and the two piano concertos of Lukas Foss (harmonia mundi).
 The orchestra and St.Clair host an annual festival of American composers, including "Uncharted Beauty: The Music of Lou Harrison" (2005–2006), "Los Sonidos de México" (2006–2007), and "The West — Music inspired by the American Frontier" (2007–2008).
 St.Clair stood down from the Pacific Symphony post in 2025 and now has the title of music director laureate for life with the orchestra.